mr-staker/elrond-cookbook/README.md

   * `:elrond_keygen` - resource use to generate the `validatorKey.pem` file for a node.
 Can only be used when `validator = false`.
 If the key file already exists, the key generator won't trigger.
   * `:elrond_keystore` - resource used to fetch the `validatorKey.pem` file for a node from a Hashicopr Vault cluster.
 Can only be used when `validator = true`.
 The initial vault export only triggers once per node due to the nature of the keys, so this resource doesn't require persistent access to the Vault, unless new keys need to be read.
 The keys are staged, then copied into each node's `config` directory.

 Technically, the setup of an observer and validator are the same on the server side.
-The difference is that a validator has a stake transaction and the validatorKey.pem is declared in Elrond Wallet.
+The difference is that a validator has a stake transaction and the node key is uploaded to Elrond Wallet.
 The differentiation in this setup is the key_manager backend each use.

 Each node is setup individually, so you don't have to have only validators or only observers.